-This won’t mean much to most people, but there seems to be a small number of people stymied by a weird problem: some Snap apps won’t work on Linux.
-The problem is weird: you install a Snap app, and it might work the first time you launch it.
+This won’t mean much to many, but there seems to be a small number of people stymied by a weird problem: some Snap apps won’t work on Linux.
+You install a Snap app, and it might work the first time you launch it.
 But every subsequent time you launch the app, nothing happens.
 There’s no error message or indication that anything is wrong; your app just won’t start.
 If you run snap run appname in your terminal, you won’t see anything, either, but the app still won’t launch.
 I’d had this issue with a couple of Snap apps (namely the Authy two-factor authentication app and HEY Mail).
-It’s an issue that’s frustrated me for a year, and one for which I’ve searched in vain for a long time for a solution.
-But the apps weren’t critical enough that I spent some serious effort tracking down the issue until now.
+It’s an issue that’s frustrated me for a year, and one for which I’ve searched in vain for a solution.
+But the apps weren’t critical enough that I spent any serious effort tracking down the issue until now.

 And for some reason, a lot of Snap apps weren’t working for me.
 Since the apps crashed silently with no error message, it was hard to search for a solution.
 I found a lot of threads on Snap’s forums, but they all seemed to end without resolution, or the solutions that were proposed didn’t work for me (this was not a display issue caused by problems with Wayland—which was one of my initial suspicions).
 I also found reviews for the apps I used that described the same issue: the app refusing to open without any feedback or error message.
 Here’s a review for the podcast app Pocket Casts: